AllenDowney/ThinkDataStructures/search-engine/day00/README.md

 In this project, you will learn to:

-* Use persistent storage in the form of Redis
+* Use Redis as persistent storage
-* Make meaningful and justifiable design decisions regarding which data structure(s) to use given specifications/requirements
-* Design classes and their appropriate methods
+* Design classes with appropriate methods and their implementations
 * Learn and understand the functionality of the basic components of a search engine
-* Write testable code, and test effectively

 ### Specifications